ShZil/network-utilities/Scanner/README.md

 [00:19] Changed `Activation.py:activate` to ignore all arguments.
 By extension, it also accepts 0 arguments, which is what the Analyse Operation asks for.

+[00:23] Repositioned the Know Screen title, to be in the correct centre.